plnichols/hang-up/README.md

-# AngularJS app
+# Hang Up

-This project is an application to keep track of meetings/calls/interviews/etc.
+This project is an application to save details and information of your calls and conversation.
 It is built with AngularJS, cloned from the Angular Seed project.